 A significant foundation for my conception of human value is built on the idea that God values, and has given high value to, humankind, including those not born yet but that are still human (although in the womb).
 We can know this because:

 - God created mankind in His image (imago dei).
 This unique creation of humanity, above all of the rest of the created things, tells us that God has a special relationship with humans and values them deeply: “So God created man in his own image, in the image of God he created him; male and female he created them” (Genesis 1:27, all Scripture, unless noted otherwise, is from the ESV).

 - God knows and cares about human life before He forms a person in the womb and before birth: “Before I formed you in the womb I knew you, and before you were born I consecrated you…” (Jeremiah 1:5).

 - God is directly involved in fetal development, intricately forming the child.
-This gives us an explanation to miracle of human life being created in the moment of conception: “For you formed my inward parts; you knitted me together in my mother’s womb.
+This gives us an explanation for the miracle of the creation of human life in the moment of conception: “For you formed my inward parts; you knitted me together in my mother’s womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.
 My frame was not hidden from you, when I was being made in secret, intricately woven in the depths of the earth.
 Your eyes saw my unformed substance; in your book were written, every one of them, the days that were formed for me, when as yet there was none of them” (Psalm 139: 13-16).

 - Children are a gift, a blessing from the Lord: “Behold, children are a heritage from the Lord, the fruit of the womb a reward” (Psalm 127:3).

-I believe that it is morally wrong to kill a human being with no justifiable reason.
+I believe that it is morally wrong to kill an innocent human being with no significantly justifiable reason.
 In other words, these passages mean something significant to me: